maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 of the affected code.

 `LocalValidatorFactoryBean` relies on standard parameter name resolution in Bean Validation 3.0 now, just configuring additional Kotlin reflection if Kotlin is present.
+If you refer to parameter names in your Bean Validation setup, make sure to compile your Java sources with the Java 8+ `-parameters` flag.

 `ListenableFuture` has been deprecated in favor of `CompletableFuture`.
 See [27780](https://github.com/spring-projects/spring-framework/issues/27780).